NJUNLP/knn-box/readme.md

 --------------------------------------------------------------------------------

-libds is a toolkit allows researchers and developers to easily build datastore and then embed the datastore into existing neural machine translation models or other neural network models.
+libds is a toolkit allows researchers and developers to **easily** build datastore and embed the datastore into existing neural machine translation models or other neural network models.

 This library is highly inspired by KNN-LM, adaptive KNN-MT's code.